|November 8, 2015: Cayenne Hilo transplanted to 5 gallon pot. It will reach flowering size in late Summer 2016.|

 |Having adequate light indoors is absolutely essential for good growth

 and fruiting.
 Pineapple plants require at least 12 hours of bright light a day.
 Artificial lighting can be used as the only light source or a supplementation to natural daylight.

-High intensity discharge, T5 high output, and T5 very high output lighting systems are excellent choices for growing pineapples.
+High intensity discharge, T5 high output, T5 very high output, and LED lighting systems are excellent choices for growing pineapples.
 Check out my online garden suppliers page.

 When it is time for your pineapple plant to go outdoors for the summer or indoors for the winter, it needs to be acclimated to its new environment.
 The plant should gradually be introduced to more shade over a period 3 weeks before going indoors.
 When going outdoors, place plant under a shade cloth or in an area that only receives the weak morning or evening sun.
 Over a period of 3 weeks, gradually introduce to more sunlight.